tykuoh/ColorKindness/README.md

 ## Upcoming Improvements/To-Do

-+  **Wide gamut/HDR/SMPTE profiles** -- I can generate luts for these, but I don't have any displays to validate the profiles on.
-Get in touch if you do
++  **Wide gamut/HDR/SMPTE profiles** -- I can generate luts for these, but I don't have any displays or wide gamut calibration reference material to validate the profiles on.
+Get in touch if you do.
 +  **ReShade Native LUTs** -- working on this.
 +  **Corrections for monochromatic vision** -- This is a bit out of my depth, but if you have monochromatic vision and want to work with me on it, let me know.
 +  **Support for mobile platforms** -- honestly have no idea where to start with this, it looks pretty fraught.